Find an ADHD Therapist Near You

 During your first consultation, ask these questions to make sure the provider is right for you:

-• 5How do you handle ADHD in adults vs. kids?
+- 5How do you handle ADHD in adults vs. kids?

-• 6Do you work with schools or employers when needed?
+- 6Do you work with schools or employers when needed?

-• 7What's your availability for regular appointments?
+- 7What's your availability for regular appointments?

-• 8How do you track treatment progress?
+- 8How do you track progress over time?

 Preparing for Your First ADHD Appointment